bradleyschacht/LasVegasWorkshop2025/labs/02 - Data warehouse basics.md

 # End-to-End Data Engineering:<br>Modern Data Warehousing on Microsoft Fabric

 ## Lab 2 - Data warehouse basics
+Before you being:

-Before you being, make sure you check out the [prerequisites](00.md).
-If you have not completed [Lab 1 - Getting started](<00 - Getting started.md>), go complete all the steps then return here to continue.
+- Make sure you check out the [prerequisites](00.md).
+- If you have not completed [Lab 1 - Getting started](<00 - Getting started.md>), go complete all the steps then return here to continue.

 This lab will cover: